How to Transpose Music for Your Instrument

 Concert Key and Instrument Key

 Instruments that transpose are said to be in a certain "key."
-Examples would include, B flat clarinet, horn in F (french horn) B flat trumpet, etc. The key the instrument is in indicates which pitch will sound when the player plays C. Clarinets in B flat that read a C will sound a B flat below C. A french horn player that reads C will sound an F below C.
+Examples would include, B-flat clarinet, horn in F (French horn), B-flat trumpet, etc. The key that the instrument is in indicates which pitch will sound when the player plays C. Clarinets in B-flat that read a C will sound a B-flat below C. A French horn player that reads C will sound an F below C.

 Transposing for Your Instrument